“Can I get paid for adopting out my baby?”

 When you contact Lifetime, you’ll be assigned to your own personal adoption coordinator.
 She will be your point person to walk you through your entire pregnancy and adoption process.
 She will help you as you create an adoption plan, fill out paperwork, and choose adoptive parents.
 Our caring adoption coordinators will help you from the moment you first contact us all the way through to making an adoption plan and completing the adoption itself.
 We are always here for you.

-Depending upon your individual situation and the laws of your state, you may be eligible for some type of financial support.
+Depending on your situation and the laws of your state, you may be eligible for some type of financial support.
+The agency doesn’t control how much financial help you can receive.
+A court will usually need to approve the assistance the adoptive couple provides to a pregnant woman.

 For instance, in California, an adoptive family is legally allowed to assist a birth mother with some expenses such as:

-Your adoption agency cannot determine or control how much financial assistance you get, since that’s determined by your state’s adoption laws.
-However, they can distribute the financial assistance to you.
+Your agency cannot determine or control how much financial assistance you get, since that’s determined by your state’s adoption laws.
+However, they can help in distributing the financial assistance where you need it: to your landlord, electric company, or cell phone provider, for example.
 Things that are sometimes covered by this type of financial support include:

 In addition, Lifetime Adoption Foundation provides an education scholarship for birth mothers who qualify for it.
 As a birth mother, you can apply for this scholarship to continue your education and help with your future career.